Overview of Company Search

 Additionally, you have the option to download the Insights as a .csv file if your teams work with excel documents.
 This can be done for each criteria.

 The significance scores are color-coded to highlight potential criteria that could be incorporated into your Account Score.
-Significance (Z-Scores) greater than or equal to five appear in green, so consider adding these as criteria.
+Z-scores greater than or equal to five appear in green, so consider adding these as criteria.
 Significance scores less than five but greater than negative five appear in black as a neutral criteria.
 Significance scores less than or equal to negative five appears in red, so consider adding this as a negative Account Scoring criteria.

 Advanced Insights provides the data to support your ICP analysis, gives a clear depiction of your TAM, and allows you to expedite growth.
 See Example of Ideal Customer Profile Analysis for an example.